Vinayak-pixel/Retail-E-Commerce-Analytics-for-AtliQ-Hardware-Power-BI-SQL-Excel-/README.md

 - Using KPI indicators
 - Conditional formatting the values in visuals using icons or background color
 - Data validation techniques
-- Setting up personal gateway to set up the auto refresh of data
 - PowerBi App creation

+## GitHub

+- Uploading Large size files using GitHub LFS
+- Tracking the particular type of file extensions for LFS

 ## Business related terms